servo-php/fluidxml/documents/ReadMe.md

 </doc>
 ```

-Creating **structured documents** is so easy that you'll never go back.
+Creating **structured documents** is so easy that you'll not believe.

 ```php
 $food = fluidxml();